 - Small-company-family rapport

 Openness.
-This cultural characteristic refers to the sharing of information among Google’s employees.
-The company’s objective in promoting openness is to encourage the dissemination of valuable knowledge that can support further innovation.
-For example, the corporate culture motivates individual employees to interact with each other at various times of their typical workday, as a way of improving the knowledge they use in their jobs.
-In relation, Google’s operations management strategy supports this cultural trait through appropriate workplace layouts that facilitate such interaction.
-Also, the design of Google’s organizational structure enhances the organizational culture by encouraging workers to communicate and share their ideas.
+This cultural characteristic refers to open-mindedness and information sharing among Google’s employees.
+The company’s objective in promoting openness through its organizational culture is to encourage the dissemination of valuable knowledge that can support further technological innovation.
+For example, the corporate culture motivates individual employees to share new knowledge and work-related learning about technological solutions to customers’ needs identified in the market.
+In relation, Google’s operations management strategy supports this cultural trait through workplace layouts that facilitate knowledge sharing and human resource enhancement.
+Also, the design of Google’s organizational structure supports the organizational culture by encouraging workers to communicate and share their ideas.

 Hands-on Approach.
 Through its corporate culture, Google applies a hands-on approach to human resource development.
-This cultural characteristic focuses on using experiential learning as an effective way of improving employees’ knowledge, skills, and abilities.
+This cultural characteristic focuses on using experiential learning to improve employees’ knowledge, skills, and abilities, in support of excellence in technological innovation.
 Theoretical knowledge is not enough at Google LLC.
-Workers are expected to learn as they continue in their journey as part of the company’s organization.
-In practice, this feature of the organizational culture is implemented through policies that support employees’ involvement in projects and experiments.
-Such experiments test new ideas in support of innovation in product development that affect Google’s marketing mix or 4P.
-In this way, the company’s corporate culture enhances employees’ experience, including on-the-job learning and training that contribute to human resource competencies.
+The company culture creates the expectation that workers learn new technical knowledge and skills as they continue their journey as members of the company’s organization.
+This feature of Google’s organizational culture is implemented through policies that support employees’ involvement in projects and experiments.
+Such experiments test new ideas in support of product development and innovation, which affect Google’s marketing mix or 4P.
+In this way, the information technology company’s corporate culture enhances employees’ experience, including on-the-job learning and training, which contribute to human resource competencies.

 Google’s organizational culture is specific to addressing the needs of the information technology and online services business.
 For example, through the cultural trait of innovation, the company ensures that its products satisfy industry standards and are at the leading edge of technological development.
-These factors contribute to the strengths enumerated in the SWOT analysis of Google LLC.
+In this condition, the corporate culture contributes to the strengths enumerated in the SWOT analysis of Google LLC.
 As one of the biggest technology businesses in the global market, the company is an example of effective organizational design and human resource development manifested in the corporate culture.